 Not so common considerations around expense policies

-across them very often.
-It’s easy to miss these conditions and it’s a great idea to be prepared for
+There are certain conditions which mandate a reimbursement policy but organisations don’t come across them very often.
+It’s easy to miss these conditions and it’s a great idea to be prepared for them.

-Transparent & Secure Expense Management with Access Delegation for Executives
+SUGGESTED RESOURCETransparent & Secure Expense Management with Access Delegation for Executives

 Examples of comprehensive expense policies